Mihara/ytpod/README.md

 * **--noblock** | **-n** -- Do not add a marker that prevents the podcast from showing up in iTunes podcast directory _(It is assumed by default that this is your private feed and you do not wish it to be publicized.)_
+* **--proxy** -- Use a proxy, presumably a socks proxy. `socks5://localhost:port` or something like that.
+Getting around censorship in the first place is left as an exercise for the user.

 ## Troubleshooting

-At the moment, the script includes almost no error checking of any kind.
-The most likely spot to break, however, will always be the YouTube download itself, to rectify which you will need to make sure a fresh version of youtube-dl is installed with `pip install --upgrade youtube-dl`.
+At the moment, the script includes very little error checking of any kind.

-The other likely spot to break is the fact that as of this moment I don't have an idea on how to acquire channel description and icon from YouTube without an API key, _(This script hardly merits an API key)_ so I'm scraping the relevant pages for data instead.
+The most likely spot to break is the fact that as of this moment I don't have an idea on how to acquire channel description and icon from YouTube without an API key, _(This script hardly merits an API key)_ so I'm scraping the relevant pages for data instead.
 If the design changes, as it often does, the script